 Oleksiy Radynski is a filmmaker and writer based in Kyiv, Ukraine.
 He uses documentary film practice to explore the relationship between observation and participation, fact and fiction, ideology and affect.

 Oleksiy Radynski films have been screened at the Institute for Contemporary Arts, London; International Short Film Festival Oberhausen, and e-flux, New York, among other venues.
 He is a participant of Visual Culture Research Center (VCRC), an initiative for art, knowledge and politics founded in Kyiv in 2008.
 Radynski has exhibited work at Academy of the Arts of the World, Cologne; Royal Institute of British Architects, London; and the 7th Berlin Biennale, among others.vimeo.com

-Residents from Poland
+Residents from Ukraine

-Ektor Garcia is multidisciplinary artist who approaches sculptural installation through wide-ranging experiments with craft techniques and materials.
+ektor garcia is multidisciplinary artist who approaches sculptural installation through wide-ranging experiments with craft techniques and materials.
 Throughout his practice, he develops a lexicon of crochet, weaving and fibre-work, including the use of ceramic, metal, leatherwork, found materials, and the principles of assemblage and social sculpture.
 Garcia is in constant pursuit of modes of making and presentation that trouble the division between so-called high and low culture.

-Ektor Garcia has exhibited work at Art Basel, Switzerland and kurimanzutto, Mexico City, among others.
+ektor garcia has exhibited work at Art Basel, Switzerland and kurimanzutto, Mexico City, among others.

 Residents from United States